Y3drk/MiSS-EPANET-Leaks-in-waterworks-research-project/docs/checkpoint3.md

 Additionally we tested and made sure that the new file is compatible with the `runepanet` command

 ____
 ### Attempts at hole discovery with EPANET and \<optimization lib name>

+After finding a suitable way to simulate adding leaks to given net, we tried to find a way to optimize the placement of the leaks.
+As agreed we prepare two aproaches including swarm algorithm and genetic algorithm.

+First, we need to create some objective function, so algorithm could optimize it.
+After comparing run reports with and without leaks, we decided to use the difference in demands between according nodes.
+For each node in the net, we calculate square of the difference between demand on first and second report, sum them and return mean for all nodes.
+This way, we can get a single value that we can optimize (of course there could be better options).
+Calculating objective function is defined [here](scripts/compare_reports.py).

+Then, we need chosen algorithm to perform some actions between calculating objective function.
+Due to that, we prepared a script to retrieve all possible nodes from input net (defined [here](scripts/parse_nodes.py)).
+Then we define constraints for coefficients and run script for given algorithm ([swarm](scripts/swarm.py) or [genetic](scripts/genetic.py)).
+Unfortunately at this stage both options are unstable and could result in errors.

+Genetic one ended with average difference on node equal to 2.4416692324681093, while swarm one ended with 3.24156574235.
+Both results are not satisfying, as we expected to get below 1.0.
+We will try to improve the algorithms in the next checkpoint.